abhilash-aot/forms-flow-ai/forms-flow-web/README.md

   * Navigate to menu **Forms**
   * Click the button **+ Create Form** to launch the form designer studio.
   * Design the form using **Drag and Drop** of components from LHS to RHS and publish by clicking the button **Create Form**.

-### Logo change
-  * Default Logo can be changed to the users logo by replacing the logo.svg in public folder of forms-flow-web.
-     The default width and height of the logo is 50 and 55 also the image format is svg
-  * The icon can also be replaced to the users icon by replacing the favicon in the public folder of forms-flow-web

 ### Code coverage